ju-nmd2022/fop-final-project-project-30/README.md

-Frogger Game by Liam Melkersson
+Frogger Game by Liam Melkersson.
-Course: Foundations of Programming
+Course: Foundations of Programming.
-Teacher: Garrit Schaap
+Teacher: Garrit Schaap.
-Jönköping University - 2023
+Jönköping University - 2023.

 Hi!
 Welcome to my Frogger game, a modern take on the classic arcade game.
 In this game, the player must navigate a frog through various obstacles